TassioCarmo/havard-cs50x-week6-python/README.md

 Strings have functions built into them, because strings are now what we call objects

-**And we're going to keep seeing examples of this dot operator.
+<strong>And we're going to keep seeing examples of this dot operator.
 They are also immutable,  Immutable means they cannot be changed, which means, unlike C, you can't go into a string and change its individual characters.
-You can make a copy of the string that makes a change, but you can't change the original string itself.
+You can make a copy of the string that makes a change, but you can't change the original string itself.</strong>

 we have define a main function first:
 ```